MaartenBrijker/project/processbook.md

 beta version submitted, but still some stuff need to be implemented.
 Working on in the weekend.

 # DAY 3|6
+Worked on on my beta version, implemented  my mic recording possibilities + letting user fill in trackinfo when uploading

 # DAY 3|7
+Made sure my micrecording is playable.
+Needed to convert this to project folder.
+Also added some coloring, to indidate to the user he is recording/playing audio.

 # DAY 4|1
+Started implementing loads of alert messages, to inform user if he is trying to do something he isn't allowed to do.
+Like recording mic and output at the same time, uploading a file when still recording and if recordings or uploads were successfull.
+Need to make a proper function for this tomorrow though.
+Over time I began noticing loads of the alert messages had the same structure!
+Also looked into converting a .caf file to .wav, but still not succesfull in this.
+Decided to leave this feature for the time being!
+Also moved lots of code to other function, so functionality is more clearer ("seperation of concerns").

 # DAY 4|2
 # DAY 4|3
 # DAY 4|4